Background

 Marketing communications must not materially mislead by omitting the identity of the marketer.

 Some marketing communications must include the marketer's identity and contact details.
-Marketing communications that fall under the Database Practice or Employment sections of the Code must comply with the more detailed rules in those sections.
+Marketing communications that fall under the Use of Data for Marketing or Employment sections of the Code must comply with the more detailed rules in those sections.

 Marketers should note the law requires marketers to identify themselves in some marketing communications.
 Marketers should take legal advice.